itsnicksia/wizardry-daphne-guide/docs/adventurers/legendary-adventurers/bios/Yekaterina.md

 Increases damage against undead and decreases damage from undead.

+!!! warning
+    There is currently a bug with this skill where the damage is displayed as if the damage were being increased, but the damage value itself does not get increased as it should.

 ### Discipline Skill: Future Dreamt with the Skull

 Continuously increases each stat, MP and Skill-Bind/Spell-Bind Tolerance increased further.